logiclogue/footiumm/README.md

 - (TODO) Add a buy page allows you to buy from the list of players you have
 - (BLOCKED) Frontend selling directly to the smart contract
 - (BLOCKED) Frontend buying directly from the smart contract
+- (BLOCKED) Show a list of transactions on the platform, buy and sell

 ## TODO - James